theBrianCui/ArnoldJS/README.md

         I NOW KNOW WHY YOU CRY n);
     HASTA LA VISTA BABY

+This program can be found in `samples/fizzbuzz.ajs`.
+Its transpiled version can be found in `samples/fizzbuzz.js`.
 Additional examples can be found in the `samples` directory.
 ArnoldJS files use the `.ajs` extension, their transpiled versions use the `.js` file.